 JAK Inhibitors

-Different researches have shown that JAK inhibitors – inhibit the activity of certain enzymes to reduce inflammation – can also help with alopecia areata.
+Different researches have shown that JAK inhibitors — which inhibit the activity of certain enzymes to reduce inflammation — can also help with alopecia areata.

-One problem with these drugs is that there’s a high chance of recurrence after these drugs are discontinued.
+One problem with these drugs, however, is that there’s a high chance of recurrence after these drugs are discontinued.
+Also, JAK inhibitors can cause some serious side effects, such as infections, high cholesterol, and cardiovascular issues.

 PUVA Phototherapy

 Psoralen + ultraviolet light A therapy, also known as photochemotherapy, involves the topical application or ingestion of the light-sensitive drug: psoralen.
+It is done 2-3 times every week for months to treat alopecia areata.

+However, the problem with this treatment is also that it has a high relapse rate.
 Additionally, it can also cause some serious side effects, one of which is squamous cell skin cancer.

 Immunosuppressants